myspc-development/art-test/docs/guides/developer/admin-analytics-codex.md

 If your deployment requires different KPIs, register a report class implementing `ReportInterface`.
 The system auto-discovers these classes via the `artpulse_report_classes` filter.
 Developers can look at [Analytics Reporting Codex](./analytics-reporting-codex.md) for the complete data schema and JSON examples.

 ## 7. Permissions
 Dashboards are only available to users with the `ap_premium_member` capability.
-See [Multi-Org Roles and Permissions](../../multi-org-roles-permissions.md) for the mapping between capabilities and partner tiers.

 By following these conventions you can customize metrics and automate reminders while ensuring admin screens remain performant.